 How to make fresh elderberry syrup in an instant pot

-You can also use it was a topping on pancakes or waffles, or mix it into your yoghurt, the kids will love it!
+Drizzle to sweeten pancakes or waffles, or mix it into your yogurt; the kids will love it!

 And lastly, if you need a kick at the end of the day, you can mix it with rum and make a fine stiff one.

 It tastes sweetly spiced with ginger and a cinnamon touch.
-Since it's homemade, don't be afraid to adjust its taste.
-Simply add more of the ingredients you like and skip those you don't.
+Since it’s homemade, don’t be afraid to adjust its taste.
+Simply add more ingredients you like and skip those you don’t.

-The attached study suggests that due to the lack of sufficient studies to conclude on the safety in pregnancy the Elderberry syrup should not be used by a pregnant woman.
+The attached study suggests that due to the lack of sufficient studies to conclude on the safety in pregnancy, it should not be used by a pregnant woman.

 Materials